Insights | Resonance

 Learn 5 Interview Questions to Ask When Hiring a Partnership Specialist

-2. Engage a network of local partners from the get-go through a “coalition-led” approach to PSE.
+2. Deploy a “coalition-led” approach to PSE.

 Figure 2 below highlights one such partnership driven by local actors through Fish Right.